krook98/stock-news/README.md

 I run the code as a scheduled task on PythonAnywhere (https://www.pythonanywhere.com)

 ### Setup
 To run this project you might need your own API keys.
-Twilio and OpenWeather accounts are neccessary.
+News API and Alpha Vantage accounts are neccessary.
-requests, twilio and os Python libraries are required
+requests, twilio, datetime and os Python libraries are required

 ### Launch
 Firstly, you need to add your own API keys, phone number and notification number from Twilio.
 You set environment variables in terminal with:  <br/><br/>